seancorfield/honeysql/doc/clause-reference.md

 `:from` accepts a single sequence argument that lists one or more SQL entities.
-Each entity can either be a simple table name (keyword or symbol) or a pair of a table name and an alias:
+Each entity can either be a simple table name (keyword or symbol) or a sequence of a table name, followed by an optional alias, followed by an optional temporal clause:

 ```clojure
 user=> (sql/format {:select [:username :name]